vipulnaik/diet-exercise-health/events/2024/2024-09-17-mouth-bite.md

   life.
 This might be averaging the deep red wound area with the surrounding area and then smoothing it out.

-## 2024-09-27: the area turns pink in the morning and stayas that way
+## 2024-09-27: the area turns pink in the morning and stays that way

 ### Update in the morning, around 9 AM, after brushing my teeth